TGElder/downhill/README.md

 ![case1.png](images/case1.png)

-Type-- cells are constrained in the same way, except that **Constraint b** is modified so that new Type-- cells need only be higher than either of the neighbouring parent cells.
+Type-- cells are constrained in the same way as Type +- cells, except that **Constraint b** is modified so that new Type-- cells need only be higher than either of the neighbouring parent cells.
 It should be clear that Type-- cells are guaranteed a lower neighbour in the same way as Type+- cells.

 #### Type++ Cells